-Each time you donate to GAiN, you help advance the Great Commission and the Great Commandment by providing our Cru partners with credibility, access, and enhancement toward the goal to build spiritual movements everywhere.
+Each time you donate to GAiN, you support the advancement of the Great Commission and the Great Commandment through humanitarian kindness, which helps our Cru partners gain access, build credibility, and increase effectiveness toward the goal to build spiritual movements everywhere.

 Not only can you donate today, you can plan to leave a legacy of kindness through estate planning and non-cash gift options.
 By planning a gift through your overall financial and estate plans, you can do more than you thought possible to help people living in the toughest places on earth.

 Some estate planning opportunities you might consider include: